sher304/Math-Eucation-Project/README.md

 Math-Eucation-Project is an educational application for mathematics.
 The application follows the MVP (Model-View-Presenter) architecture pattern, and has been designed using Figma.
+Application works by API Server.
 The application contains books and quizzes for grades one to six, with different topics for each grade.
 The application is built using Swift and Xcode.

 <h2>Features</h2>